 - Use specific product images and copy: rather than simply showing the logo, Warby Parker used pictures of their glasses in their ads as well as persuasive language to get people to click through.

-- Target relevant interests and behaviors: as with Walmart Canada, Facebook allows advertisers to target their customers based on certain factors like age, location, gender, or even things like whether or not someone has children (which would make them likely to shop for children’s products).
+- Target relevant interests and behaviours: as with Walmart Canada, Facebook allows advertisers to target their customers based on certain factors like age, location, gender, or even things like whether or not someone has children (which would make them likely to shop for children’s products).

 - Test different ad types: Warby Parker also tested some different ad types, including carousel ads (which allow you to show multiple images and links in a single ad) and video ads.